-The Diocesan Safeguarding Advisor (DSA), Hannah Hogg, leads the Diocesan Safeguarding Team.
+The Diocesan Safeguarding Advisor (DSA), Lisa Marriott, leads the Diocesan Safeguarding Team.
 The team is based at Derby Church House.
-There are three Assistant Safeguarding Advisors - Amanda Clarke, Cath Shipsides, and David Bowden.
 They are involved in casework around current or past safeguarding concerns.

 The Safeguarding Team needs to be aware of all safeguarding concerns.